California COVID-19 Resources

-The third version of the Cal OSHA ETS does not require employers to document employee vaccination status, however employers may still decide to track employee vaccination and booster shot status in order to make isolation and quarantine decisions should the guidance change.
 Should a company want to implement a COVID-19 Vaccine Verification process, here is our COVID-19 Employee Vaccination Status Verification Process Toolkit.
 This toolkit offers several tools we developed (i.e., sample staff communications, verification form, and excel log) to assist you in your operations.
 Each template is simple to use, and you can doctor them to your business’s preference.
 The goal is to put something in writing as to what your policy is and how you plan to enforce it.

 Proof of Vaccination

 Acceptable forms of proof of vaccination may include but are not limited to:

 - COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services Centers for Disease Control & Prevention or WHO Yellow Card1) which includes the name of the person vaccinated, type of vaccine provided, and date doses administered); OR

 - A photo of a vaccination card as a separate document; OR

 - A photo of the client’s vaccine card stored on a phone or electronic device; OR

 - Documentation of vaccination from a healthcare provider; OR

 - Digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader client name, date of birth, vaccine dates, and vaccine type; OR